funvill/funvill.github.io/_posts/2009-12-16-cakephp-security-level.md

 comments: true
 categories: [Tips and Tricks, Web development]
 ---
-I been having reports from my users that they are getting randomly logged out of my webÂ applications.
-After muchÂ debuggingÂ I found that CakePHP regenerates the session on every request.
+I been having reports from my users that they are getting randomly logged out of my web applications.
+After much debugging I found that CakePHP regenerates the session on every request.
 <blockquote>File: <em>core.php</em>
 <code>/**
 * The level of CakePHP security.
 The session timeout time defined